sholdee/adguard-exporter/README.md

 # Overview

 <p>This exporter is primarily intended to run as a sidecar container for AdGuard Home running in Kubernetes, enabling metrics visibility across multiple replica instances.
-It works by mounting to AdGuard's work directory and reading lines from querylog.json, as in the deployment example below.</p>
+It works by mounting to AdGuard's work directory and reading lines from querylog.json, as demonstrated in the deployment example below.
+The exporter is written in Go and uses a distroless image running as nonroot to align with container best-practices.</p>

 [<img src="assets/img/agh-grafana-dash.png" width="700">](https://grafana.com/grafana/dashboards/21403)